 Robeco’s investments in green bonds have kept track with the development of the market.
 Inaugural investments were made in 2013, and initially these were small.
 Allocations to green bonds increased significantly during 2014-2019, as issuance volumes rose and the profile of issuers became more diversified.
 Green, social and sustainable bond investments are now an integral part of most Robeco fixed income funds.

-As of the end of March 2020, Robeco’s investments in green bonds totaled approximately EUR 1.7 billion.
+As of the end of March 2020, Robeco’s investments in their green bonds strategy totaled approximately EUR 1.7 billion.

 Robeco has a five-step framework for determining if a corporate or a sovereign bond is green.
 The green bond has to pass all five steps in order to be considered eligible as a green bond investment.
 The decision to include the eligible green bond in the portfolio is ultimately taken by the portfolio manager, based on the regular investment process of the portfolio.